qiaeru/phpbb-language-fr/README.md

   - Locate the drop down menu for the option *My language*.
   - Select the French language in the drop down menu and then click the submit button.

-Once set, the French language will be associated with your account regardless of the board default language.
+After doing the above steps, the French language package will be associated with your account, regardless of the board default language.

 #### Update the language package

-When a new version of the forum software is released and your board is updated, only the default British English language package will be up-to-date.
+When a new version of the forum software is released and your board is updated, the default British English language package will be the only language package to be up-to-date.
 That is why you will need to download the latest French language package version.

-Once the French language package downloaded, you just have to extract the compressed archive, upload the *language/* and *styles/* folders to your server and replace the existing files.
-This will update the French language package.
+Once the French language package is downloaded, you just have to extract the compressed archive, upload the *language/* and *styles/* folders to your server and replace the existing files.
+This will then update the French language package.

 License
 -------

-Because the forum software is released under the [GNU General Public License 2.0] [6], the French language package, which is based on the default language package, inherits from that open source license.
+Because the forum software is released under the [GNU General Public License 2.0] [6], the French language package, which is based on the default one, inherits from that open source license.

 Please note that the full notice of the license is available for reading from the [LICENSE] [7] file.